ujansengupta/CAWA_gpgpusim/README.md

 ****************************************************
 Changes to the gpgpusim code:

-CPL: all the newly defined functions are in CPL.cc
+CPL:Aall the newly defined functions are in CPL.cc
      Also made changes to:
       	  abstract_hardware_model.h
 	  gpgpusim_entrypoint.cc